-The Planning Commission provides a recommendation to the Board of County Commissioners.
 The moratorium adopted by the Board of County Commissioners demonstrated the need for the subject amendments and update to the regulations adopted in 2012 based on changed circumstances.
-The amendments are not contrary to the intent and purpose of the Code but update and address the issues raised by the Commissioners.
+The amendments are not contrary to the intent and purpose of the Code but update and address the issues raised by the Commissioners in May 2016.
 The amendments do not conflict with the Boulder County Comprehensive Plan (BCCP); rather, they implement many of the BCCP policies adopted by the Planning Commission on August 15, 2012 when the BCCP was updated to address oil and gas development.
+The Planning Commission motion to the Board of County Commissioners included a recommendation to approve the proposed regulations with the edits and direction they provided at the October 27, 2016 public meeting.
 Consequently, staff finds the criteria for text amendments in Article 16-100.B. of the Land Use Code are met.